google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Bible Study Online

 However that may have been, we now begin to move forward from within our journey.
-And it's at this time, that we're now told, about a famine that was manifesting from within their homeland of Canaan.
-Now understand, that this famine would come at a time, when Isaac's household was just starting to get settled.
-Also keep in mind, that Isaac would now find himself faced with the same type of "faith test" that his father Abraham had faced, when he'd first came to Canaan.
+And it's at this time that we're now told about a famine that was manifesting from within their homeland of Canaan.
+Now, understand that this famine would occur at a time when Isaac's household was beginning to settle in.
+Also, keep in mind that Isaac would now find himself faced with the same type of "faith test" that his father Abraham had faced when he first came to Canaan.

-Now remember, when Abraham had first faced his "faith test" -- he would immediately head toward the land of Egypt, so that he could avoid it.
+Now, remember, when Abraham first faced his "faith test," he would immediately head toward the land of Egypt to avoid it.
 And make no mistake, just like his father before him, Isaac would consider doing the same.
-But first, Isaac would make a stop at his birthplace, which was called "Gerar" -- so he could talk to Abimelech, the king of the Philistines.
+But first, Isaac would make a stop at his birthplace, which was called "Gerar," so he could talk to Abimelech, the king of the Philistines.

 Bible Study Online